libigl/libigl-python-bindings/tutorial/igl_docs.md

 ### marching_tets
 **`marching_tets(TV: array, TT: array, S: array, isovalue: float)`**

-performs the marching tetrahedra algorithm on a tet mesh defined by TV and TT with scalar values defined at each vertex in TV.
+Performs the marching tetrahedra algorithm on a tet mesh defined by TV and TT with scalar values defined at each vertex in TV.
 The output is a triangle mesh approximating the isosurface coresponding to the value isovalue.